LINE SOURCE TECHNOLOGY

 A Sense of Realism— (it feels more like you are “there” listening to the live event)

 Propagation— (efficient delivery of sound into the room with more uniform coverage, and less volume required)

 More “Direct” Sound— (fewer reflections to have to treat or listen to in your room, especially if you live with hard flooring, such as hardwood, marble, etc.)

-Now, line sources can’t be mounted horizontally, as they require vertical positioning to deliver these results.
-In installations that include a projection screen, one of Wisdom Audio’s line source models can serve as the ultimate center channel and fit vertically behind an acoustically transparent screen.
+Prior to the launch of our Hybrid Line Source (HLS), and the Line Source Array Center Channels, line sources could not be mounted horizontally, as they required vertical positioning to deliver these results.
+However, after ten plus years of hard work we have cracked the code and now can offer horizontal solutions for large LED video displays.
+For installations using acoustically transparent projection screens, one of Wisdom Audio’s line source models can serve as the ultimate center channel and fit vertically behind the screen.
 These new screen materials provide rich visual detail while also keeping the center speaker (and sometimes the front L&R too) hidden from the audiences’ view.
 Marrying the concept of superior audio and video solutions, the screen materials’ design allows for unsurpassed audio quality from the hidden speakers while maintaining high-end video performance.